MojoAuth/mojoauth-docs/content/howto/integrate-responsys-sms/index.md

 ></script>
 ```

-- Create MojoAuth instance with your apikey
+- Create a MojoAuth instance with your apikey

 ```js
 config = {